Nevada Autism Center: Compassionate about serving your child's needs

 Located in Las Vegas, Nevada Autism Center seeks to become a prominent part of the community.
 NAC will become the gold standard of local ABA centers, with a special focus on children first, billing second.
 We want our referral and intake process to be seamless and timely so that each family can get started as soon as possible, regardless of insurance hiccups.

-Our center features approximately (insert square footage here) and we have a modern, state-of-the-art gymnasium and great space for one-on-one therapy, social skills groups, and group play.
+Our center features approximately 4,000 sq ft and we have a modern, state-of-the-art gymnasium and great space for one-on-one therapy, social skills groups, and group play.

 Our team is comprised of the most caring, compassionate, and educated behavior analysts, technicians, and staff members.
 Nevada Autism Center focuses on creating a safe and fun environment for kids without the typical focus on billing that one might find at larger centers.